 Clustering the OCAs within a site allows for greater offload for unique content.
 In a two-OCA cluster, both appliances will use approximately 40% of their storage for the same popular content.
 This popular content typically represents roughly 60% of the OCA’s total offload.
 The remaining 60% of storage space on each OCA is used to store a unique set of less-frequently-accessed content.
 Because we do not store the same exact set of content on each single OCA in a cluster, a cluster of OCAs provides greater total offload than an unclustered group of OCAs.
 This strategy helps the OCAs in a site function more efficiently.

 For more information about storage strategies, see this tech blog post.

-Notes for partners:
+Important notes for partners:

 - After a set of OCAs has been installed in a site and grouped together as a cluster by the Open Connect team, they should be thought of as one big server.
 Therefore, any changes you make to a single OCA in a site has the potential to negatively impact the serving efficiency and behavior of the group.

 - If you need to make changes to the OCAs in an established site - for example, if you intend to relocate an OCA from one site to another or disable one or more OCAs for a significant period of time - it is important to notify the Open Connect team so that they can make the necessary changes to the cluster configuration.
 Failing to do so can cause undesired consequences.
 For example, you may see traffic being steered to the wrong site, fill patterns may become suboptimal, and hot spots might develop.